NewbiksCube/ChatBotRPG/README.md

 Q: Music?
 Sound effects?

 A: Yes, support for this is planned in the near future.
 UI has some basic sound effects with more planned in the future.

+Q: I started this through a development console and the output says (this/that/error etc).
+Should I be concerned?

+A: No. Ignore all the console output, that is only for the developer.

 Q: It's hard to talk RPG without talking combat, or at least conflict.
 Is there a combat system, conflict resolution, player or NPC death?
 Consequences?